frankmorgner/vsmartcard/doc/index.rst

 Download
 ========

-You can download the latest release of vsmartcard `here <https://sourceforge.net/projects/vsmartcard/files/vsmartcard_2011-05-20.tar.gz/download>`_.
+You can download the latest release of the |vsmartcard| `here <https://sourceforge.net/projects/vsmartcard/files/vsmartcard_2011-05-20.tar.gz/download>`_.

 Alternatively you can check out the source code from our `subversion repository <https://sourceforge.net/projects/vsmartcard/develop>`_.